Your Guide to a Successful Financial Audit

 Financial audits are one of the reasons why year-end reporting is stressful.
 But then, these audits establish you as a reliable company in the eyes of external entities such as banks, government agencies, and shareholders.
 Furthermore, listed companies are required by law to have their accounts audited- so there’s no escaping this grueling process!

-Besides publicly-traded corporations, small, privately-owned businesses may also need to go through rigorous financial audits by independent firms.
+Besides publicly traded corporations, small, privately owned businesses may also need to go through rigorous financial audits by independent firms.
 Thus, taking the necessary steps before, during, and after the audit is important to ensure that the process goes smoothly.
 This guide to a successful financial audit presents a step-by-step process to make life easier for business owners.
 But before going into that, let’s understand what exactly a financial audit is.

 What Is a Financial Audit?

-Auditors shouldn’t have a stake in companies they conduct the audit for.
+Auditors shouldn’t have a stake in the companies they conduct the audit for.
 For this reason, a financial audit can only be conducted by an independent audit firm, not the management of the company.
 Furthermore, an auditor with a financial or other interest in a company cannot conduct an audit of that company.
 After the audit, the audit firm issues a statement on the integrity of the company’s financial documents.

 As stated above, there are two types of audits: internal and external.
 The latter is primarily focused on assessing your company’s financial statements and providing reasonable assurance to external stakeholders.
 Internal audits go far beyond that, and they can be conducted by the management of a company.
 By considering your business’ growth, reputation, sustainability practices, and employee culture concerning the financials, internal audits suggest ways to improve your company.
 Regular internal audits are an indication of strong internal controls, which is reflected in the integrity and objectivity of your financial statements.